 - To Test the Market – Even if you’re not a 1% member, pocket listings are also a sneaky way to test the water temperature in the market.
 By having your listing agent ask around privately, you can get an idea of what interested buyers are willing to pay for your home.
 This way, you can avoid reducing the price if you decide to list your home publicly.

-- To Spend Less Time on the MLS – Listings that spend too much time on the market without selling tend to lose their shine.
+- Spending Less Time on the MLS – Listings that spend too much time on the market without selling tend to lose their shine.
 People start to wonder why it’s not selling and whether something might be wrong with it.
 A pocket listing allows you to get a head start if you choose to later sell through an MLS.

-- To Give the Sellers an Extra Push – Some sellers don’t feel comfortable putting their home up for sale.
+- To Give the Sellers an Extra Push – Some sellers don’t feel comfortable putting their homes up for sale.
 However, if the right price came along, then maybe they’ll be willing to consider it.
 A pocket listing allows your listing agent to covertly find a motivated buyer that’s willing to pay the price you’re looking for.
 If they’re successful, then you’ll have a smooth transaction with no need for marketing or the hassle of hosting an open house.

 The Downsides of Pocket ListingsThe Downsides of Pocket Listings

 Although pocket listings might have a lot going for them, they also have a few downsides.
 Make sure you consider these before deciding on this route.

 - Limited Exposure – The most obvious drawback is that your listing won’t generate a lot of interest.
 Of course, you only need to find one buyer.
 But that’s a lot harder to do when only a few dozen people will know about your listing compared to a few thousand if you went for a public listing.

 - You Won’t Get Any Walk-In Traffic – Similarly, you won’t have any walk-in traffic from potential buyers that show up for open houses.
-Also, neighbors on the lookout for a nearby home for family or friends will not know about the listing.
+Also, neighbors looking for a nearby home for family or friends will not know about the listing.